mirahimi/5143-Opsys-101/Assignments/P02/README.md

-# Shell and File System Project - Implementation of a basic shell and file system
+# Shell and File System Project - Implementation of a basic shell
 22 Oct 2024
 5143 Shell Project
 Group Members: